jda0/workshops/_challenges/2-bot.md

     ```
     {: .ide}

-    1. Copy the code above and paste into the Arduino IDE
+    1. Copy the code above and paste into the Arduino IDE.
     2. Press the upload button <i class="arduino-upload"></i>.
 You'll see the
         code compiling and uploading in the black box at the bottom.
 When it's
         done you should see '*Done Uploading*' just above the black box.